JoaoHenz/JoaoHenz.github.io/index.md

 layout: default
 ---

-# Hello!
-My name is João Henz and I am a game programmer!

 I recently finished my Computer Science bachelor course  at UFRGS (1/2019).
 I have 5+ years of experience in programming and have been a part of multiple sucessful game jam teams.

 I also have a lot of experience with machine learning and procedural content generation.
 My Computer Science conclusion work was in the area of Procedural Terrain Generation via Machine Learning.